QENS data reduction#

 • final_energy, the energy of the neutrons that hit the detector (more below): \(\mathsf{final\_energy} = \displaystyle\frac{m_n}{2} v_f^2\)

-The first two are implemented below.
+The first three are implemented below.
 They use the positions and analyzer parameters in the input data.

 def backscattered_l2(position, sample_position, analyzer_position):